erhathaway/router-primitives/README.md

 # Recursive Router

-Recursive router is a different take on routing that hopefully increases developer productivity and allows for the easier creation and maintaince of complex routing.
+Recursive router is a different take on routing.
+Hopefully it'll increase productivity and allow for the easier creation and maintaince of complex routing.

 With Recursive, the URL is a reflection of your app.
 Instead of defining how the URL is constructed you **define the visual elements of your app**.
 URL construction is automatically handled for you, based on the hierarchical arrangement of layout primitives (`Scene`, `Stack`, `Feature`, `Data`)!